debiki/talkyard-prod-one/README.md

     # Some questions will pop up; I suppose you can just click Yes and accept all defaults.
     apt-get install unattended-upgrades
     dpkg-reconfigure --priority=low unattended-upgrades

+    # Automatically reboot, if there's some urgent security upgrades that require a reboot:
+    # (we'll install the maybe-security-reboot.sh script used below in a moment)
+    apt-get install aptitude
+    crontab -l | { cat; echo '45 * * * * cd /opt/ed && ./maybe-security-reboot.sh >> cron.log 2>&1'; } | crontab -

 Now we're done with the preparations.
 Time to install Effective Discussions: